Washington’s chaotic teacher contract negotiation summer comes after a year of high-profile union wins nationwide

 “If you look at the [places with] widespread walkouts, they’re in states that are hit pretty hard by the recession, and have fewer worker protections to begin with — as well as smaller compensation packages,” said Katharine Strunk, an education policy professor at Michigan State University.

 In Red for Ed states, teachers make significantly less than the average college-educated worker, according to CityLab, a reporting project from The Atlantic.
 In Arizona, for example, teachers make only 63 cents for every dollar earned by other college graduates.
-In Washington, teachers make about 22 percent less than other college graduates, according to Economic Policy Institute data cited in CityLab.
+In Washington, teachers make about 22 percent less (or 78 cents per dollar) than other college graduates, according to Economic Policy Institute data cited in CityLab.
 The Economic Policy Institute is a progressive-leaning think tank based in Washington, D.C..

 And in a few of the states where teachers waged a visible fight this year, unions don’t have the clout or political muscle like they do in Washington — they’re “right to work” states, which means workers are not compelled to pay dues or become members of the unions that represent them.